Retired Partners in Ministry

 Meeting Information: Meets quarterly at Galilee Lutheran Church in Pewaukee.
 Please contact Rev. Ted Romberg for details.

-Additional Participants: Rev.Frank Janzow, Rev.Gary Erickson, Rev.Dave Meissner, Rev. Gary Liedtke, and Rev. Gerald Goodrich
+Additional Participants: Rev.Frank Janzow, Rev.Gary Erickson, Rev.Dave Meissner, Rev. Gary Liedtke, Rev. James Stein, Rev. Gerald Goodrich

 –The Central Team–